Searching for a Search Method: Benchmarking Search Algorithms for Generating NLP Adversarial Examples: Benchmarking Setup

 \subsection{Search Algorithms}

-We select the following five search algorithms proposed for generating adversarial examples, summarized in Table \ref{table:search-algorithms-categorization}. \footnote{Pseudo-code of each algorithm is in \ref{app:pseudocode}}
+We select the following five search algorithms proposed for generating adversarial examples, summarized in Table \ref{table:search-algorithms-categorization}.
+All search algorithms are limited to modifying each word at most once.

-\paragraph{Beam Search}~ For given text $\x$, all the possible perturbed texts $\x'$ are generated by substituting any $\x_i$ then scored using the heuristic scoring function, and the top $b$ texts are kept ($b$ is called the "beam width").
+\paragraph{Beam Search}~ For given text $\x$, all the possible perturbed texts $\x'$ generated by substituting each word $\x_i$ are scored using the heuristic scoring function, and the top $b$ texts are kept ($b$ is called the "beam width").
 Then, the process repeats by further perturbing each of the top $b$ perturbed texts to generate the next set of candidates.

-\paragraph{Greedy Search}~ Like beam search, all possible words $\x_i$ are considered for perturbation.
+\paragraph{Greedy Search}~ Like beam search, each $\x_i$ are considered for subsitution.
 We take the best perturbation across all possible perturbations, and repeat until we succeed or run out of possible perturbations.
-It's equivalent to a beam search with $b$ set to $1$.
+It equals to a beam search with $b$ set to $1$.

 \paragraph{Greedy with \importanceRankingNameCap (WIR)}~ Words of the given input $\x$ are ranked according to some importance function.
 Then, in order of descending importance, word $\x_i$ is substituted with $\x'_i$ that maximizes the scoring function until the goal is achieved, or all words have been perturbed.
-There are three common ways to determine word importance: \begin{itemize}[noitemsep,topsep=0.1pt] \item \textbf{\texttt{UNK}}: Each word's importance is determined by how much the heuristic score changes when the word is substituted with an \texttt{UNK} token \cite{Gao2018BlackBoxGO}. \item \textbf{\texttt{DEL}}: Each word's importance is determined by how much the heuristic score changes when the word is deleted from the original input \cite{Jin2019TextFooler}. \item \textbf{\texttt{PWWS}}: Each word's importance is determined by multiplying the change in score when the word is substituted with an \texttt{UNK} token with the maximum score gained by perturbing the word \cite{pwws-ren-etal-2019-generating}. \end{itemize} We test an additional scheme, which we call \texttt{RAND}, as an ablation study.
+We experiment with four different ways to determine word importance: \begin{itemize}[noitemsep,topsep=0.1pt] \item \textbf{\texttt{UNK}}: Each word's importance is determined by how much the heuristic score changes when the word is substituted with an \texttt{UNK} token \cite{Gao2018BlackBoxGO}. \item \textbf{\texttt{DEL}}: Each word's importance is determined by how much the heuristic score changes when the word is deleted from the original input \cite{Jin2019TextFooler}. \item \textbf{\texttt{PWWS}}: Each word's importance is determined by multiplying the change in score when the word is substituted with an \texttt{UNK} token with the maximum score gained by perturbing the word \cite{pwws-ren-etal-2019-generating}. \item \textbf{\texttt{Gradient}}: Similar to how \citet{Wallace2019AllenNLP} visualize saliency of words, each word's importance is determined by calculating the gradient of the loss with respect to the word\footnote{For sub-word tokenization scheme, we take average over all sub-words constituting the word.} and taking its norm. \end{itemize} We test an additional scheme, which we call \texttt{RAND}, as an ablation study.
 Instead of perturbing words in order of their importance, \texttt{RAND} perturbs words in a random order.

 \textbf{Genetic Algorithm.} We implement the genetic algorithm of \citet{alzantot2018generating}.
 At each iteration, each member of the population is perturbed by randomly choosing one word and picking the best $\x'$ gained by perturbing it.
 Then, crossover occurs between members of the population, with preference given to the more successful members.
 The algorithm is run for a fixed number of iterations unless it succeeds in the middle.
 Following \citet{alzantot2018generating}, the population size was 60 and the algorithm was run for at maximum 20 iterations.